-Our curriculum offer at key stage 5 is currently: applied science, art & design, biology, business, chemistry, drama & theatre, English language, English literature, geography, history, IT, maths, music, photography, physics, product design, psychology, religious studies, Spanish and Sport, as well as offering the extended project qualification to all students.
+Our curriculum offer at key stage 5 is currently: applied science, art & design, biology, business, chemistry, computer science, drama & theatre, English language, English literature, geography, history, IT, maths, photography, physics, product design, psychology and Sport, as well as offering the extended project qualification to all students.
 As with key stage 4, the curriculum offer is designed to cover a diverse range of subjects to cater for students' interests and future goals whilst recognising that, as a small sixth form, we cannot offer every possible subject choice.
-To maintain this range of courses, when appropriate, both year 12 and 13 students are taught together or different courses are run within the same class, with some courses run in collaboration with our neighbouring school.
+To maintain this range of courses, when appropriate, both year 12 and 13 students are taught together or different courses are run within the same class.
 We also offer work experience as an option to run alongside two vocational subject choices.